Hochopepper/SwordToShield/Character_Creation/Classes/Preist.md

 In order to cast spells you must prepare them.
 You may prepare a number of spells equal to your priest level + your wisdom modifier from the priest spell list by praying each rest.
 You also learn 2 cantrips from the priest spell list.
+When you cast a spell it consumes an amount of grace equal to its grace cost.

 ### Grace
 Grace is your casting ability, you may lose it or gain it through many means.